dougbtv/astricon2015/app/presentation.md

 layout: false
 ## Ultra-simple business case

-* Market research has discovered a pent-up customer demand to hear the sound of screaming monkies.
+* Market research has discovered a pent-up customer demand to hear the sound of screaming monkeys.

-* User story: Customer dials a phone and hears the sound of monkies.
+* User story: Customer dials a phone and hears the sound of monkeys.

 * We connect to a managed gateway / ITSP, conviently on the same subnet.